xl359/NN_DC_OPT/README.md

 # NN_DC_OPT
 Optimization over trained neural networks and application to data center scheduling

-This repo produces the results for a small test case of dca solution application on data center allocation.
+This repo produces the results for a small test case on PJM 5-bus system of dca solution application on data center allocation.

 Make sure to active project environment using `Project.toml` and `Manifest.toml` located in the folder.
 To run this code, follow the instruction